muzzley/mobile-icon-resizer/README.md

       --androidbs        The base size, in pixels, for `baseRatio` sizing calculation.     [default: 48] --platforms        For which platforms should the icons be resized.
 Comma-separated list.
                          Possible values: ios, android                          [default: "ios,android"]

       --config           A file with custom thumbnail sizes configuration.
+      --convertbin       Windows only.
+See 'Windows Support' in ReadMe File.  	   [default:  "convert"]

       -v, --version      Print the script's version.
       -h, --help         Display this help text.